- PCOS symptoms are often treated by doctors with the progesterone pill.

 - Zinc.
 Reduces insulin levels and improves the metabolic profile of patients with PCOS.

 Always speak to a professional before undertaking treatment or starting supplements.
-Not every supplement will work for every patient, for example vitex is not recommended for those who have high levels of circulating luteinising hormone, as it can raise levels further.
+Not every supplement will work for every patient when managing PCOS; for example vitex is not recommended for those who have high levels of circulating luteinising hormone, as it can raise levels further.
 In addition, no single supplement will resolve every PCOS symptom, so ensure that the one you take is appropriate for your requirements and that there is research-based evidence that it is effective at managing the symptoms that you have.

 - Arentz, S, et al. “Herbal Medicine for the Management of Polycystic Ovary Syndrome (PCOS) and Associated Oligo/Amenorrhoea and Hyperandrogenism; a Review of the Laboratory Evidence for Effects with Corroborative Clinical Findings.”
 BMC Complementary & Alternative Medicine, vol. 14, 18 Dec.
 2014, p.
 511., doi:10.1186/1472-6882-14-511.